MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 1. Select your preferred aggregation.
 1. Select the field that you want to aggregate on.
 1. Select an optional group-by field if you want to get the aggregate calculation over another dimension or category (for example, **State**).
 1. Select your function for time windows.

 To add another aggregation to the same transformation, select **Add aggregate function**.
-Keep in mind that the **Group by** field and the windowing function will apply to all aggregations in the transformation.
+Keep in mind that the **Group by** field and the windowing function applies to all aggregations in the transformation.

 ![Screenshot that shows configuration of the Group by transformation.](media/dataflows-streaming/dataflows-streaming-13.png)